federicoviceconti/RetroPermissionManager/README.md

 ## How to use ##
 Permission manager are composed by two methods.

-###### requestPermission(config: ConfigParameter, onSuccessListener: OnSuccessListener, onFailureListener: OnFailureListener, onNeverAskAgainListener: OnNeverAskAgainListener, allPermissionRecap: AllPermissionRecap?) ######
+###### requestPermission(config: ConfigParameter, onSuccessListener: OnSuccessListener, onFailureListener: OnFailureListener, onNeverAskAgainListener: OnNeverAskAgainListener, allPermissionsRecap: AllPermissionsRecap?) ######
 The first is requestPermission.
 This one require several parameters(params marked with '*' are required to be not null):
 - *config: where we have to specify the list of permissions and the current activity
 - *onSuccessListener: called when permission is grant
 - *onFailureListener: called when permission is
 - *onNeverAskAgainListener: called when we check never ask
-- allPermissionRecap: called at the end and this one is not null
+- allPermissionsRecap: called at the end and this one is not null

 **Code example**